openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

   ## Don't do this

-  Avoid building a social contract that encourages antagonistic, command-and-control behavior.
-Here's an example of a really bad social contract:
+  Avoid building a social agreement that encourages antagonistic, command-and-control behavior.
+Here's an example of a really bad social agreement:

   * Core hours are 9am-7pm.
 The more time you spend at a desk, the more you'll accomplish.